TheGrog-sleepy/KarutaSniper/README.md

 ## Installation

 1. Download repo
-2. Run install.bat (if on windows) - its a file in the zip folder
+2. Run install_dependencys (if on windows) - its a file in the zip folder
 3. If that doesnt work or you are on a different os follow the instructions below
 4. Install requirements
 5. Install tesseract-ocr (and add to path)
    1. If on windows prebuilt binaries can be found at https://github.com/UB-Mannheim/tesseract/wiki
+6. Open windows powershell and paste this command py -3 -m pip install -U discord.py-self that is all dependencys

 ## How to use

 How to Use:
 Configure config.json with your settings

-Add your Discord bot token
+Add your Discord user token token

-Set up a webhook URL if desired

 Create keywords directory with your lists: